T-4 Atomic Demolition Munition

 The T4 Atomic Demolition Munition (ADM) was a nuclear weapon derived from the American W9 nuclear artillery shell.

 History

 The T4 was produced in 1957 from recycled W9 fissile components and was in service until 1963, when it was replaced with W30 Tactical Atomic Demolition Munitions and W45 Medium Atomic Demolition Munitions.

 The weapon weighed 160 lb and could be broken down into four 40 lb sections for transport by a four-man crew.

 Media coverage

 An article in the mid-1990s in Soldier of Fortune magazine by a former US Navy Underwater Demolition Team member described the T4 ADM without naming it.
-The description was moderately detailed, including that the T4 was assembled out of a number of separate components:
+The description was moderately detailed, including that the T4 was assembled from separate components: